Saaifbanday/Docs-Test-Amplify/Writerside/topics/How-to-use-BioStat-Prime.md

 >
 {style="note"}

-The main menu, at the top, comprises different functions that are responsible for data manipulation commands.
-Inside the main menu, is a sub menu that has various functions and tests that can be performed on the data and for all the functions in sub menu, if the user presses dropdown button, then related sub functions will appear in the drop-down.
-The result of analysis is displayed in output window.
+>The main menu, at the top, comprises different functions that are responsible for data manipulation commands.

+>Inside the main menu, is a sub menu that has various functions and tests that can be performed on the data and for all the functions in sub menu, if the user presses dropdown button, then related sub functions will appear in the drop-down.

+>The result of analysis is displayed in output window.

 > In BioStat Prime the user can work on multiple data pane windows and output windows.
+>
+{style="note"}

 ## Working with Data-grid

 As the user starts to enter data inside the data-grid, he needs to make sure to specify which is which variable.
-Data-grid can contain variables of different types e.g. numeric, integer, logical, ordered factor, etc. By making changes in variable pane user can have different levels of data grid columns.
+Data-grid can contain variables of different types e.g. `numeric`, `integer`, `logical`, `ordered factor`, etc.

+By making changes in variable pane user can have different levels of data grid columns.
 To make any change in the variable formatting the user need to switch to variable pane and the select the variable row to be changed with a right click.

 In data pane user has access to various data types and in variable pane user has access to various variable types, imported from the dataset.
 All the research will be displayed in the output window.